ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 (In [my previous classification](http://reasonableapproximation.net/2020/07/04/classifying-games-like-prisoners-dilemma.html), depending on whether `$ sw_= + ws_= - ww_= ≷ ss_= $`, this new game is at the point where The Abundant Commons meets either Cake Eating or Studying For a Test.
 It's not unique in either case, because there are at most three distinct payout values.)

 Specialized Labor is more complicated.
 There are three ways we might decide to apply counterfactual compensation.
 We could say that the Shirker compensates the Worker for the Worker's costs, either `$ ww_= - ws_1 $` or `$ ww_= - ws_2 $` depending on who Worked.
 Or we could say that the Shirker compensates the Worker for what the *efficient* Worker's costs would have been, `$ ww_= - ws_1 $` regardless of who Worked.
 Or we could say that the efficient worker never owes anything to the inefficient worker; he gets to just say "sorry, I'm not going to pay you for work I could have done more easily".
+Lets call these approaches "actual-costs", "efficient-costs" and "substandard-uncompensated"

-Ellickson doesn't discuss these options, he just takes the last one.
+Ellickson doesn't discuss these options, he just takes the substandard-uncompensated one.
 Here's what it looks like.

 <table>
 <thead>
   <tr>
-    <th colspan="4" style="font-weight: bold">Specialized Labor with counterfactual compensation</th>
+    <th colspan="4" style="font-weight: bold">Specialized Labor with counterfactual compensation (substandard-uncompensated)</th>
   </tr>
 </thead>
 <tbody>